Safest Teeth Whiteners

 The SnapCorrect aligner process is straightforward and convenient.
 Here are the basic steps:

-Before ordering an impression kit, you’ll take an online questionnaire to help determine candidacy.
-It will ask you questions like “have you worn braces or aligners in the past?” and “what is the biggest problem you want to address?”
+Before ordering an impression kit, you’ll take an online questionnaire to help determine if you’re a good candidate for SnapCorrect.
+It will ask you questions like “Have you worn braces or aligners in the past?” and “What is the biggest problem you want to address?”

 The assessment also asks you to choose between photos that best describe your spacing/crowding issues.